Frequently Asked Questions

 A person with the right to Italian citizenship may be:

 • Married to an Italian: people married to Italian citizens are entitled to Italian citizenship once they meet following criteria: 1) Three years of marriage if they reside outside Italy.
 2) After 18 months if they have children.
-3) If they reside in Italy, the time period is of two years.
+3) If they reside in Italy, the time period is two years.
 4) One year if they have children.
 Italian language proficiency at B1 Level is required.

 • Living in Italy: foreigners residing in Italy can apply for citizenship after living legally in the country for a period of ten years.